Frank Houghton, Graduate Program Director

 Notes: may be repeated for up to 6 credits.

 Pre-requisites: must be declared in MPH and students must have completed a minimum of 15 credits in graduate level PUBH.

 The internship in MPH is intended to serve as a formative and reflective opportunity for students in the program.
 The organization at which the internship experience occurs is chosen based on the student's goals and the organization's needs.
-The initial internship plan is to be completed and submitted to the instructor with the desired agency contact information.
-An interview will be set up by the instructor with the site supervisor and student to ensure this will work for both.
-Once the interview is complete and both parties agree, then the internship plan is developed to address competencies for the internship experience agreed upon by the student, organization and faculty.
+An interview is first conducted with the site supervisor and student to ensure this will work for both.
+Once the interview is complete and both parties agree, then the needed paperwork is started.
+The internship plan is to address competencies for the internship experience agreed upon by the student, organization and faculty.
+The internship plan is to be completed and submitted to the instructor with the EWU-Agency Internship agreement and contact information.
+Check with the instructor to determine if an agency agreement is already in place.
 The projects identified as part of the portfolio are to be identified in the internship plan.
 The placement is for 16 weeks, 40 hours per week.
 Some students may chose to do 20 hours per week over 2 semesters.
 A weekly work schedule is jointly agreed upon by the supervisor and intern.
 The intern is responsible to present the site supervisor with a copy of the Site Supervisor Handbook and Masters in Public Health Internship Competencies.
 Both are posted on canvas.
 Each student must sign up on Canvas.
-Student must sign paperwork for background and drug check prior to Internship starting.

 Experimental course in Public Health.